Workspace class

 resolveFilesystem({ requestContext })Direct link to resolvefilesystem-requestcontext-

-Resolve the filesystem for a given request context.
+Resolve the filesystem for a request context.
 When a resolver function is configured, calls it with the provided requestContext.
 When a static filesystem is configured, returns it directly.
 Returns undefined if no filesystem is configured.

 import { RequestContext } from '@mastra/core/request-context'